TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Team Contract Specification.md

   - Schedule and coordinate team meetings as well as meetings with supervisor and customer.
   - Facilitate meetings to ensure all voices are heard.
   - Monitor project timelines and milestones.
-  - Must correct Landen by saying "Assistant to the Team Leader" when he refers to himself as "Assistant Team Leader"
 - **Powers Granted:**
   - Authority to make minor decisions to keep the project on track after team consultation.
 - **Expectation Changes:**